 Computational Medicinal Chemistry Group

-As a computational medicinal chemistry group, we investigate the interactions between molecules and their targets while also exploring molecular structures, dynamics, and functions.
-We gain key insights into binding mechanisms and compound properties, behavior, and affinity by using a broad range of molecular modeling techniques.
-For example, molecular dynamics simulations allow us to track molecular behavior and interactions over time, which is essential for understanding binding efficiency and stability.
-Docking studies are integral to our work, including rigorous virtual screening studies to evaluate numerous compounds and select potential drug candidates.
-This computer-guided approach expedites the lead identification process, significantly reducing the time and resources required during the initial phases of drug discovery.
+As a computational medicinal chemistry group, we investigate interactions between molecules and their biological targets, as well as molecular structures, dynamics, and functions.
+We gain insights into binding mechanisms and compound properties, behavior, and affinity using a range of molecular modeling techniques.
+For example, molecular dynamics simulations are used to examine molecular behavior and interactions over time, supporting the analysis of binding stability and conformational dynamics.
+Docking studies are integral to our work, including rigorous virtual screening studies used to evaluate large numbers of compounds and prioritize candidates for further investigation.
+These computer-guided approaches provide structural and mechanistic insight to support lead identification and early-stage research decisions in drug discovery.
 Additional techniques in our lab include pharmacophore modeling, binding free energy calculations, property prediction, binding site prediction, homology modeling, and reverse docking.
-Our lab employs structure- and ligand-based methods to empower drug discovery efforts.
-Through collaborative work with teams of multidisciplinary backgrounds, we can further drive scientific discovery.
+Our lab employs structure- and ligand-based methods within rational drug discovery research.
+We collaborate with multidisciplinary teams, contributing molecular modeling expertise to address complex research questions.